The Wizard of Odds

-The Wizard of Odds is an American television game show hosted by Alex Trebek that aired on NBC from July 17, 1973, to June 28, 1974, in which people from the studio audience vied in a number of rounds, primarily games revolving around statistical questions.
+The Wizard of Odds is an American television game show hosted by Alex Trebek that aired on NBC from July 17, 1973 to June 28, 1974.
+People from the studio audience vied in a number of rounds, primarily games revolving around statistical questions.
 John Harlan announced the pilot; Los Angeles radio personality Sam Riddle was the show's first announcer; towards the end of the run, Charlie O'Donnell replaced him.
 The title was a parody of the classic 1939 movie The Wizard of Oz and was the first American game show Trebek hosted.

 Broadcast history

 Relatively short-lived, The Wizard of Odds replaced Sale of the Century with Joe Garagiola at 11:00 a.m.
 Eastern (10:00 Central).
 The show did not perform well against CBS' Gambit (later replaced by Now You See It with Jack Narz) and NBC dropped it after less than a year.
+The show was greenlit by Lin Bolen, who wanted to get rid of aging programming on obsolete sets, in favor of youth-centric programming.

 Wizard was Trebek's first American game show, after starting his broadcast career in his native Canada.
 He later hosted four more NBC games, High Rollers (which replaced Wizard), from 1974 to 1976 and again as The New High Rollers from 1978 to 1980, Battlestars from 1981 to 1982 and again as The New Battlestars in 1983 Classic Concentration from 1987 to 1991.
 Finally, his fourth one was a brief revival of To Tell the Truth in 1991.
 Beginning in 1984, he hosted the syndicated TV hit game Jeopardy! until his death in 2020.

 Episode status

 It is believed that the series was wiped, per network policy of the era, with NBC continuing this policy until 1979.
-The May 20, 1974 episode with special guest actor Don DeFore exists in the UCLA Film & Television Archive.
-An audio recording of the finale also exists.
+The May 20, 1974 episode with special guest actor Don DeFore exists in the UCLA Film & Television Archive and was uploaded to YouTube in December 2025.
+An audio recording of the June 28 series finale also exists.

 One surviving episode, labeled as airing on March 19, 1974, was uploaded to YouTube on October 12, 2022.
+A second episode, with a production date of May 8, 1974 and a slated air date of May 20, 1974 was uploaded to YouTube on December 24, 2025.